 1. The age of your existing solar panel system

-Solar panel systems installed between 2007 to 2012 are generally safe to upgrade with additional panels.
-However, you would also need solar panels from the same generation – and that’s way harder than it sounds.
+A solar system installed between 2007 and 2012 is generally safe to upgrade with additional panels.
+However, you would also need solar panels from the same generation, and that’s way harder than it sounds.

 Technology has progressed so far since then, so adding modern solar panels to an existing system with older panels isn’t practical.